vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 The `vic-machine configure --registry-ca` option functions in the same way as the equivalent `vic-machine create --registry-ca` option.
 For information about the `vic-machine create --registry-ca` option, see [Private Registry Options](vch_installer_options.md#registry) in VCH Deployment Options.

-This example passes the CA certificate for a new registry to a VCH, and updates the certificate for a registry that this VCH already uses.
+This example updates the certificate for a registry that this VCH already uses.

 <pre>$ vic-machine-<i>operating_system</i> configure
     --target <i>vcenter_server_username</i>:<i>password</i>@<i>vcenter_server_address</i>
     --thumbprint <i>certificate_thumbprint</i>
     --id <i>vch_id</i>
-    --registry-ca <i>path_to_ca_cert_for_new_registry</i>
     --registry-ca <i>path_to_new_ca_cert_for_existing_registry</i></pre>

 If you are adding registry certificates to a VCH that already has one or more registry certificates, you must also specify each existing registry certificate in a separate instance of `--registry-ca`.
 This example passes the CA certificate for a new registry to a VCH and specifies the existing certificate for a registry that this VCH already uses.